Oreo maker sweetens sales outlook as emerging markets bounce back

-July 27 (Reuters) - Mondelez International Inc (MDLZ.O) raised its full-year organic revenue forecast on Tuesday, as more consumers snacked on the food giant's Oreo cookies and Cadbury chocolates across emerging markets including Brazil and China.
+(Reuters) - Mondelez International Inc raised its full-year organic revenue forecast on Tuesday, as more consumers snacked on the food giant’s Oreo cookies and Cadbury chocolates across emerging markets including Brazil and China.

 Demand for the Toblerone maker’s biscuits and snacks has picked up across India, Russia and other emerging markets which struggled to pull in sales last year while pandemic-led curbs kept people at home.